• Marjorie L. Prokosch, PhD

 How do we adapt to adversity?

-As part of my collaborations started while at the University of Florida, I am starting to examine the ways in which larger scale, structural adversities posed by injustices in the built environment (e.g., historical redlining, poor infrastructure, etc..) impact people's decision-making and well-being.
+In a series of partnerships, I am starting to examine the ways in which larger scale, structural adversities posed by injustices in the built environment (e.g., historical redlining, poor infrastructure, etc..) impact people's decision-making and well-being.
+Our team, which consists of local leaders, community members, and researchers from UF Fiber and EWC -the Spatial Justice Collective - conducts community centered research advancing environmental justice causes in Jacksonville, FL.

 • Peer-Reviewed Publications